NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ```

 An annotation element always has a parent-EML element, which is the 'thing' being annotated, or the *subject*.
-(e.g., `dataset`, `attribute`, see above).
-The annotation element
+(e.g., `dataset`, `attribute`, etc., see above).
+The `annotation` element
 has two required child elements, `propertyURI` and `valueURI`.
-Together, these two child elements, along with the *subject*  form a "semantic statement", that can become a "semantic triple".
+Together, these two child elements, along with the *subject*, form a "semantic statement", that can become a "semantic triple".
 The concept of a triple is covered in more detail  (see [Semantic Triples](#semantic-triples), below).
 Here, we concentrate on the structure of an annotation within the EML doc itself:

 - `propertyURI` and `valueURI` elements
   - the element's text is the URI for the concept in an external vocabulary.
-The identifier (URI) points to some term in a vocabulary where a definition, description, and potentially that term's relationships to other concepts, are formally modelled.
+The identifier (URI) points to some term in a vocabulary where a definition, description, and (potentially) that term's relationships to other concepts, are formally modelled.
   - the XML attribute, `label` is required
       - it should be suitable for application interfaces to display to humans
-      - it should be populated by values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
+      - it should be populated, by default, with values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
 Note that this assumes the referenced vocabulary is stored as an RDF document, which is current best practice for sharing scientific vocabularies over the Web.

 **When are IDs required in the EML doc?**
 To be precise, all annotations must have an unambiguous subject.